 Match the sofa to your body and your household

-Before you think about fabric or style, decide whose comfort the sofa must serve.
+Before you think about fabric or style, decide whose comfort the sofa actually needs to serve.

 Write down:

-If your household includes very different heights, chasing a single perfect seat depth can turn into compromise pain.
-In practice, you get better results by choosing a middle-ground seat and planning adjustability:
+If your household includes very different heights, chasing a single “perfect” seat depth usually turns into compromise.
+In practice, a middle-ground seat works better when you also plan for small adjustments.

-- A supportive back cushion plus a single lumbar pillow can make a seat feel shallower for shorter sitters
+- A supportive back cushion or one firm lumbar pillow can make a seat work better for shorter sitters.

 Get the core dimensions right: seat height, seat depth, and pitch

-- Put your feet where they naturally land
+- Put your feet where they naturally want to land.

-- Stand up without using your hands; if it feels unusually hard, the seat may be too low for you
+- Stand up without using your hands.
+If that feels harder than it should, the seat may be too low for you.

-The most important concept here is usable seat depth, meaning the distance from the front edge of the seat to the point where your back is actually supported (often the front of the back cushion, not the frame).
+The most useful measurement here is usable seat depth: the distance from the front edge of the seat to the point where your back actually meets support.
+On many sofas, that point is the front of the back cushion rather than the frame itself.

 - Sit upright against a wall.